decentralized-identity/didcomm.org/site/content/book/v2/helloworldpy.md

 pip install peerdid
 pip install json
 ```
-The code in the following sections can be executed in a single python file or executed interactively in a [Jupyter notebook](https://jupyter.org).
+The code in the following sections can be executed in a single python file or executed online in this [Binder interactive Jupyter notebook](https://mybinder.org/v2/gh/rodolfomiranda/didcomm-hello-world-py/HEAD?labpath=HelloWorld.ipynb).

 ### Step 2: Imports
 First, we need to import all required functions, clases and types from `didcomm` and `peerdid` libraries as follows: